yrichika/suzumechat-frontend/README.md

 ## Key Exchange

-Codename and passphrase are encrypted by public key encryption.
-Chat messages are encrypted by secret key encryption.
+Codename and passphrase are encrypted using public key encryption.
+Chat messages are encrypted using secret key encryption.

-Here is how they are exchanged in SuzumeChat.
+Here is how they are exchanged in SuzumeChat:

 ```mermaid
 sequenceDiagram